 Boiling Lake is a fumarole, a hole in the planet’s crust that lets out gas and steam and is hot enough to boil water.
-The Boiling Lake is located in Dominica, in the Caribbean, and needs a three to six-hour climb is required to reach it.
+The Boiling Lake is located in Dominica, in the Caribbean, and a three- to six-hour climb is required to reach it.

 Lake Natron in Tanzania is one of the deadliest lakes in the world, and it isn’t even exploding like the other killer lakes in Africa.
 It is known to turn animals into stone as calcified animals were found in and around the lake.
 Most organisms find Lake Natron unpleasant due to its abnormally hot temperatures and high salinity, but particular algae flourish in these utterly salty conditions.
 However, there’s only one animal species that thrive there: flamingos.
 Lake Natron gets its color from rusty red cyanobacteria, which also act as a feeding source for local flamingos.